psanan/swiss-german-english/README.md

 like Swiss German, there will also be many variations in usage, and further in spelling.

-To address non-invertibility, data prioritizes the Swiss German to English mapping:
+To address non-invertibility, data prioritizes the Swiss German to English (or High German) mapping:
 Without other context, what is the most likely English translation of the Swiss German string?

+Ambiguity should usually be resolved simply by using a longer example, e.g.
+"mir" can mean both "we" and "to me", so include entries like "mir sind" and "mit mir".

 To make it easier to detect duplicates, data entries can have multiple strings in either language.